 Folsom Lake State Recreation Area: Hiking, Biking, Horseback Riding

 There are multiple trails in this SRA for bike use.
 The Salmon Falls trail is particularly popular with intermediate / advanced bikers, with 8.5 miles of scenic lakeside views.
 Park at the Salmon Bridges lot and bike to the Peninsula campground; the trail is not a loop.
 This map is a great resource for all the bike-designated and multi-use trails in the SRA.

 If you’re bringing horses, the Granite Bay area has hitching rails, a water trough, and chemical toilets.
 Additional horse assembly areas can be found on this map.

 South Fork American River Trail: Hiking, Biking, Horseback Riding

 The hiking enthusiasts who aren’t satisfied with the Monroe, Discovery, and Monument trails loop might be more interested in the South Fork American River Trail.
 The network of trails stretch 25 miles between the Greenwood Creek Area in Coloma and the Salmon Falls Bridge near El Dorado Hills.
 The trails vary in difficulty and include the trails in the Cronan Ranch Trails Park.
-More information can be found at the American River Conservancy; there is also a map for reference.

 The two most easily accessible trailheads are the Magnolia trailhead (across from Venezio Vineyards) and the Cronan Ranch trailhead (between Pilot Hill and Coloma).